-- St. Albans and Emerson, Manitoba experienced the second hottest summer in Canada.
+- St. Albans and Emerson, Manitoba had the second hottest summer in Canada.

 - The temperature reached 44.4 °C. on July 11, 1936.

-- Midale and Yellow Grass, Saskatchewan experienced the highest recorded temperature.
+- Midale and Yellow Grass, Saskatchewan had the highest recorded temperature.
 It reached 45 °C in 1937.

 A year without summer

-- Countries in the Northern Hemisphere felt cold weather and snow in June and July.
+- Countries in the Northern Hemisphere had cold weather and snow in June and July.

 - Many were afraid of food shortage.
 Crops need warm weather to grow.

-- There was no summer because of the eruption of Mount Tambora in the Dutch East Indies.
+- The eruption of Mount Tambora in the Dutch East Indies caused the unusual weather.